Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces: Introduction

 In Section \ref{prelims} we provide the necessary preliminary background in order to study the matrix representations of TTOs with respect to $C_{\theta}$-real bases.
 In particular, we include a brief discussion on the construction of the modified Clark bases.

 We split Section \ref{sec3} into two subsections.
-In the first subsection, we show that a given 3-by-3 symmetric matrix is the the matrix representation of a TTO on $K_{\theta}$ with respect to a given $C_{\theta}$-real basis for $K_{\theta}$ if and only if a corresponding matrix has determinant 0.
-In the second subsection we specialise the results of the first subsection, and show a given 3-by-3 symmetric matrix is the the matrix representation of a TTO on $K_{\theta}$ with respect to a given modified Clark basis for $K_{\theta}$ if and only if the off diagonal entries satisfy a particular linear relation.
+In the first subsection, we show that a given symmetric matrix is the matrix representation of a TTO on $K_{\theta}$ with respect to a given $C_{\theta}$-real basis if and only if a corresponding matrix has non-zero kernel.
+In the second subsection we specialise the results of the first subsection, and show a given 3-by-3 symmetric matrix is the matrix representation of a TTO on $K_{\theta}$ with respect to a given modified Clark basis for $K_{\theta}$ if and only if the off diagonal entries satisfy a particular linear relation.
 With this condition, we then answer Question \ref{gotoQ1} in the negative.

 In Section \ref{sec4} we show that every matrix representation of a TTO with respect to some $C_{\theta}$-real basis is orthogonally equivalent to the matrix representation of the same TTO with respect to a modified Clark basis.
 With this realisation we can then show that a given 3-by-3 symmetric matrix is the matrix is the matrix representation of a TTO on a model space $K_{\theta}$ with respect to a $C_{\theta}$-real basis for $K_{\theta}$ if and only if a specified system of polynomial equations is satisfied with a real solution.